Barney Miller: Staging

 Production of Barney Miller deliberately resembled a theatrical stage play; scenes rarely strayed from the precinct station's squad room, with its prominent open-barred holding cell, and Miller's adjoining office.
 The room was said to be on the second or third floor, depending on the episode.
-Clutter was plentiful and much of it seemed immobile over the years, including a coat hanging on a clothes rack near Harris' desk.
+Clutter was plentiful and much of it seemed immobile over the years, including a coat hanging on a clothes rack near Harris's desk.
 A handful of episodes (fewer than a dozen of 170) were partially or fully set in other locations, including a stakeout location ("Stakeout"), a hospital room ("Hair"), an undercover operation ("Grand Hotel"), a jail (three separate rooms in "Contempt"), a hotel room ("Chinatown"), and the apartments of Barney ("Ramon" and "Graft"), Chano ("The Hero"), Fish ("Fish") and Wojo ("Wojo's Girl").
 In "The DNA Story", we finally see the inside of the men's room.
 Barney Miller tended to obey two of the three classical unities of drama: unity of place and unity of time.
 The third unity, unity of action, was not followed, since each episode had multiple subplots.

 Barney Miller was one of the few sitcoms of the period that occasionally mentioned the then-current year or allowed the audience to infer the then-current year.

 Taping

 Barney Miller was notorious for its marathon taping sessions.
 Early seasons were recorded before a live studio audience and used a laugh track for sweetening reactions during post-production.
-Creator and executive producer Danny Arnold would then rewrite and restage entire scenes after the audience departed, actively looking for quieter, subtler moments that would not play well before a crowd; a taping session that began in the afternoon or early evening would then continue into the early morning hours.
+Creator and executive producer Danny Arnold then rewrote and restaged entire scenes after the audience departed, actively looking for quieter, subtler moments that would not play well before a crowd; a taping session that began in the afternoon or early evening then continued into the early morning hours.
 Max Gail referred to this in the Jack Soo retrospective episode aired on May 17, 1979, remarking that one of the clips shown was a scene that "we finished around 2:30 in the morning."
 In a 1977 blooper, a crew member mentions it being 3:15 a.m.
 Hal Linden says, "We had extremely long taping sessions, which went on even after the audience left.
 We soon stopped using a studio audience.
 I think the longest session we had was till 6:30 in the morning."

 Writer Tom Reeder described working on the show:

 Danny Arnold was the creator of the show, and especially in the early years, he was a marvel.
 When he was "on", he could spin out entire scenes, ad-libbing dialogue—and great jokes—for every character.
 By the time those scenes got to script form, though, he obsessively rewrote them.

 That's true of a lot of showrunners, but Danny couldn't seem to stop himself.
 Sometime during season 2 (or maybe it was 3) the show was no longer taped in front of an audience, partly because the script was rarely done by show night.
 When one season began, six pages were in print.
 Not six scripts—six pages of one script.